 BendFilm DOES NOT provide screening fees or honorariums for submitted work — or for any film screening as part of the festival’s juried competition.
 Feature films available online or on VOD prior to the festival dates will not be considered for competition slots.

 Accepted feature films are required to deliver a DCP.
 Short filmmakers must be prepared to deliver their films in both DCP and ProRes HQ 422 Quicktime File formats.
+Online delivery may be required instead of, or in addition to this.
 Final format required for shorts filmmakers is determined by the BendFilm schedule.
 Foreign language films must be subtitled in English.
 Any costs necessary to deliver the exhibition file to BendFilm in the required format, or for any necessary subtitling, is the sole responsibility of the entrant.

 All accepted films grant BendFilm and their designated agents permission to utilize clips, trailers, and images from the film for BendFilm and BendFilm Festival promotional content.
 The entrant agrees to notify BendFilm if or when they may lose ownership of the clips, trailers, and images and no longer be able to grant said permission.

 If the submission becomes an "Official Selection" and/or wins a Jury or Audience Award, BendFilm requests that this be noted on promotional materials.
 Festival laurels are available to all Official Selections and Award winners.